jamesloper/easy-backblaze/README.md

 `npm install --save easy-backblaze`

 A simpler reimagination of the Backblaze API.
-Improvements over the raw API:

-- Passes around auth info to all requests, removing the need to track permanent/temp keys
-- Fetches the a valid upload URL
-- Adds support for referring to buckets by name
-- Exposes all this as one easy API call
+Upload a file in **one** call, just like in S3!
 Because of the depth and complexity of simply uploading, for now, this package will focus on uploading only.
 Please feel free to PR this on GitHub.

 ``` javascript
 var B2 = require('backblaze-easy');